-An apprenticeship allows you to earn while you learn, and if you choose an apprenticeship at Diamond you’ll also have the advantage of working at a cutting-edge science facility that challenges the boundaries of Engineering.
-You’ll be working alongside scientists and engineers from all over the world.
+By choosing an apprenticeship at Diamond you will be earning while you learn, and working at a cutting-edge science facility that challenges the boundaries of Engineering.
+You’ll be working alongside leading scientists and engineers from all over the world, delivering world-changing research.